Skip to content

 In the column Name rows, the only possible values are: Surge, Sway, Heave, Roll, Pitch, Yaw.

-Building a DSK file from an XLSX file
+Importing a DSK model from an Excel file

 Once the model data are defined in the Excel file, a DSK file can be created using one of the following two ways:

-• In batch mode using the option -createDsk following by the XLSX file:
+• In batch mode using the option -createDsk following by the Excel file:

 DeepLinesGUI.exe -createDsk FILE.xlsx

-This command creates the DSK file from the data in the XLSX file without opening the GUI.
+This command creates the DSK file from the data in the Excel file without opening the GUI.

-The name of the DSK file depends on the content of the cell immediately to the right to the Dsk File cell of the General sheet:
+The name of the DSK file depends on the content of the cell immediately to the right to the Dsk File cell of the DeepLines sheet:

 • If this content is empty, the name of DSK file will have the same base name as the Excel file but with the extension .dsk.